 - Eligible employers include the federal, state, local government and those that are tax-exempt under section 501(c)(3) of the IRS code.

-- Qualifying payments must be made under the Income-Contingent, Standard or Income-based repayment plans.
+- Qualifying payments must be made under an income-driven repayment plan.

 - The U.S. Department of Education has a form for borrowers to use to collect certification from the employer.